ulfschneider/ulf.website/content/posts/2023-01-07-edge-search.md

 - Once you have an index cached in the browser, and you access it throught a service worker, your search becomes offline capable.

 ## Server-side search
 - Searching on the server requires a server processing search logic.
-The usual static website doesn´t have that, but Netlify allows you to do it with Netlify edge functions in a Deno environment (which would be the fastest) or with Netlify serverless functions in a Node environment.
+The usual static website doesn´t have that, but Netlify allows you to do it with Netlify Edge Functions in a Deno environment (which would be the fastest) or with Netlify serverless functions in a Node environment.
 - No need to download a fulltext search index to the client.
 - No need to implement caching on the client.
 - Every search operates on the most recent data from the most recent build.
 - The search is not offline capable.

-## Edge functions
+## Edge Functions

-My blog had a client-side search based on [Lunr](https://lunrjs.com) for years, but the recent availability of Netlify edge functions was reason enough trying to implement a server-side solution.
+My blog had a client-side search based on [Lunr](https://lunrjs.com) for years, but the recent availability of Netlify Edge Functions was reason enough trying to implement a server-side solution.
 I ended up doing it with [MiniSearch](https://github.com/lucaong/minisearch).

-Netlify edge functions come with the big advantage of being executed in a datacenter closest to the requesting user, which reduces latency.
-Because Netlify edge functions are executed in a Deno environment, the cold start time is faster than for serverless functions running in a Node environment, which again makes edge functions faster.
+Netlify Edge Functions come with the big advantage of being executed in a datacenter closest to the requesting user, which reduces latency.
+Because Netlify Edge Functions are executed in a Deno environment, the cold start time is faster than for serverless functions running in a Node environment, which again makes Edge Functions faster.
 A further bonus: Deno supports TypeScript out-of-the-box.
 Because Deno does not allow CommonJS imports, I had to replace the Lunr search library with MiniSearch.^[[<cite>Ryan Dahl and Deno</citre>](https://shoptalkshow.com/546/), Shop Talk Show 546, Dec 19, 2022]

-Netlify edge functions have an execution time limit of 50 ms, a code size limit of 20 MB after compression, and the memory consumption for a set of deployed edge functions must not exceed 512 MB.^[[<cite>Edge Function Limits</cite>](https://docs.netlify.com/edge-functions/limits/), Netlify, 2022] All of those limitations shouldn´t be a problem for implementing a server-side fulltext search.
+Netlify Edge Functions have an execution time limit of 50 ms, a code size limit of 20 MB after compression, and the memory consumption for a set of deployed Edge Functions must not exceed 512 MB.^[[<cite>Edge Function Limits</cite>](https://docs.netlify.com/edge-functions/limits/), Netlify, 2022] All of those limitations shouldn´t be a problem for implementing a server-side fulltext search.

 ## The search index